commpaslab/publicinterestdata2020/docs/schedule.md

 Readings:

 * Public Interest Data Lab.
 September 2020. *Charlottesville Child Welfare Study: Understanding Referral Disproportionality.* Prepared for the Charlottesville Department of Social Services.
+(TBA)
-* W.E.B.
-Du Bois (tbd)
+* Jason Forrest.
+2018. ["W. E. B. Du Bois’ staggering Data Visualizations are as powerful today as they were in 1900 (Part 1)"](https://medium.com/nightingale/w-e-b-du-bois-staggering-data-visualizations-are-as-powerful-today-as-they-were-in-1900-64752c472ae4).
+Nightingale, the Journal of the Data Visualization Society.
+(Will be available on Perusall)

 R materials:
 * [RYouWithMe; VizWhiz](https://rladiessydney.org/courses/ryouwithme/03-vizwhiz-0/), Lesson 1, R-Ladies Sydney